Space Force star Jimmy O. Yang is obsessed with Animal Crossing and his YouTube abuela

 "If you see somebody like Steve Carell on the street, you kind of freak out.
 You're like, 'Oh my God, that's a movie star,'" joked Yang.
 "But if you see somebody like John Malkovich, you can't believe your eyes.
 It's like seeing some kind of mythical Centaur-like creature."

 In our wide-ranging conversation, Yang discusses everything from Space Force and his book, How to American: An Immigrant's Guide to Disappointing Your Parents.
-We also discuss the three pillars of hot sauce, his multiple obsessions like Animal Crossing and YouTube cooking, and his dog Toffee whose new Fuse TV show was forced to halt production because of the pandemic.
+We also discuss the three pillars of hot sauce; his multiple obsessions like Animal Crossing and his YouTube abuela for cooking; and his dog Toffee, whose new Fuse TV show was forced to halt production because of the pandemic.

 Listen to my entire conversation with Yang and subscribe to I'm So Obsessed on your favorite podcast app.
 In each episode we catch up with an artist, actor or creator to learn about their work, career and current obsession.